spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/9-cloud-providers/1-gke-regional-clusters.md

 ## Conclusion

-In this recipe we have setup a Regional cluster in GKE providing the infrastructure to provide high availablity control planes and workers across multiple zones in a region.
+In this recipe, we have set up a Regional cluster in GKE, providing the infrastructure to provide high availability control planes and workers across multiple zones in a region.
 We explored different options for application placement using constructs such as node selector, pod affinity, and pod anti-affinity.
-Each application and environment will have their own specalized needs, but this recipe should provide a starting point on how standard Kubernetes constructs can be used with Data Flow.
+Each application and environment will have their own specialized needs, but this recipe should provide a starting point on how standard Kubernetes constructs can be used with Data Flow.